-Gruesome details emerge in beheading of French teacher who showed students Mohammed cartoons
+Gruesome details emerge in beheading of French teacher who showed students Muhammad cartoons

 Ricard said at the news conference that the suspect was lurking outside the school earlier on Friday afternoon, and that he asked students to point out Paty as they left.
 He then decapitated his victim.

 The attack also comes amid Macron’s push to combat what he called “Islamist separatism” in a major speech earlier this month.
-Broadly conceived, “reforming” Islam has been an elusive policy aim of French presidents since the late 1980s, but recent events are likely to cast it in a more urgent light.
+Broadly conceived, “reforming” Islam has been an elusive policy aim of French presidents since the late 1980s, but recent events will probably cast it in a more urgent light.

-Beyond the Friday attack, the opening of the Charlie Hebdo trial saw another attack late last month: a 25-year-old Pakistani immigrant stabbed two people outside the former offices of the newspaper, which he did not realize had moved to a new location.
+Beyond the Friday attack, the opening of the Charlie Hebdo trial saw another attack late last month: A 25-year-old Pakistani immigrant stabbed two people outside the former offices of the newspaper, which he did not realize had moved to a new location.

 Macron declared a national remembrance for Wednesday, and a demonstration in honor of Paty is scheduled for Sunday afternoon in Paris.